yqcai888/easy_dcase_task1/README.md

 ```

 ## Knowledge Distillation
 Before knowledge distillation, make sure that the logits of teacher model have been generated and placed in your preferred directory.
-Alternatively, we also provided [logits of pre-trained BEATs](https://github.com/yqcai888/easy_dcase_task1/releases/tag/v0.0.1) for easier implementation.
+Alternatively, we also provided [logits of fine-tuned BEATs](https://github.com/yqcai888/easy_dcase_task1/releases/tag/v0.0.1) for easier implementation.
 Please download and extract them into log/ when use.
 Input the path of logits files into config/tfsepnet_kd.yaml.
 If use more than one logit, the logits will be averaged as teacher ensemble.

 ```
     logits_files: